PRACTICE DIRECTION 15 – DEFENCE AND REPLY

 2.1 Part 22 requires a defence to be verified by a statement of truth.

-2.3 Attention is drawn to rule 32.14 which sets out the consequences of verifying a statement of case containing a false statement without an honest belief in its truth.
+(3) CPR 32.14, which sets out the consequences of making, or causing to be made, a false statement in a document verified by a statement of truth, without an honest belief in its truth.

 (For information about statements of truth see Part 22 and Practice Direction 22.)